UofT-HPRC/mrmac_vck5000/README.md

       In the current diagram, the channels tx/rx rates, and the gt_reset_all_in are connected to constants.
 However, you can replace the constants with GPIOs and dynamically assign their values from the host side.
 The host code for the GPIOs is provided in the `host.cpp` code in comments.

-   2- `mrmac_block_design/mrmac_bd.xml` is a file used to package the MRMAC block design into an `.xo` file for Vitis.
+   2- `mrmac_bd.xml` is a file used to package the MRMAC block design into an `.xo` file for Vitis.
 After packaging the block design in Vivado, you can use the following TCL command to overwrite the generated `.xo` file using this `.xml` file:

       package_xo -xo_path "path_to_initial_xo_file" -kernel_name mrmac_bd -ip_directory "path_to_packaged_ip_directory" -kernel_xml "path_to_mrmac_bd.xml" -force